Time and Location: Mondays from 6:00 pm - 9:00 pm in Shillman Hall 415

 Since many natural language processing problems are driven by machine learning techniques nowadays, we also highly encourage you to read machine learning textbooks:

-This course is designed for graduate students majoring in computer science, linguistics, and other related areas.
+This course is designed for graduate students and senior undergraduate students majoring in computer science, linguistics, and other related areas.
 Students who take this course are expected to be able to write code in some programming languages (e.g., Python, Java, or C/C++) proficiently, and finish courses in algorithms (CS 5800 or CS 7800), multivariable calculus, probability, and statistics.
 Linear algebra is optional, but highly recommended.

-Each assignment or report, both electronic copy and hard copy, is due at the beginning of class on the corresponding due date.
 Blackboard is used for electronic submission.
-Hard copies are submitted in class.
 Assignment or report turned in late will be charged 20 points (out of 100 points) off for each late day (i.e. 24 hours).
 Each student has a budget of 5 days throughout the semester before a late penalty is applied.
 You may want to use it wisely, e.g. save for emergencies.
 Each 24 hours or part thereof that a submission is late uses up one full late day.
 Late days are not applicable to final presentation.
 Each group member is charged with the same number of late days, if any, for their submission.

-Grades will be determined based on three assignments, ten in-class tests, one course project, one open-book exam, and participation:
+Grades will be determined based on two assignments, eight in-class tests, one course project, one open-book exam, and participation:

 This course follows the Northeastern University Academic Integrity Policy.
 All students in this course are expected to abide by the Academic Integrity Policy.
 Any work submitted by a student in this course for academic credit should be the student's own work.
 Collaborations are allowed only if explicitly permitted.
 Violations of the rules (e.g. cheating, fabrication, plagiarism) will be reported.